kodecocodes/swift-style-guide/README.markdown

 ### Use of Self

-Swift does not require 'self' to access an object's properties or invoke its methods, However use it as we are from obj-c world:
+Swift does not require 'self' to access an object's properties or invoke its methods.

+#### Apple's Rationale

+* Mandatory `self.` introduces a significant amount of verbosity that does not justify itself with added clarity.
+Paul Cantrell put it well in his [review]( https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20151214/002910.html) when he said, “Anything that is widely repeated becomes invisible.”
+Swift aims to avoid such boilerplate and repetition in its design, a principle also espoused by the [Swift API Design Guidelines]( https://swift.org/documentation/api-design-guidelines.html).

+* The requirement to use `self.` within potentially-escaping closures is a useful indicator of the potential for retain cycles that we don’t want to lose.
+Additionally, developers can optionally use `self.` when they feel it improves clarity (e.g., when similar operations are being performed on several different instances, of which “self” is one).

+* The name-shadowing concerns behind the mandatory `self.` apply equally well to anything found by unqualified name lookup, including names found in the global scope.
+To call out members of types as requiring qualification while global names do not (even when global names tend to be far more numerous) feels inconsistent, but requiring qualification for everything (e.g., `Swift.print`, `self.name`) exacerbates the problem of visual clutter.

+#### Kwickie's Rationale

+* We are from obj-c world

 ```swift
 class BoardLocation {